GenericMappingTools/gmt/doc/rst/source/sphinterpolate.rst

 such as :doc:`blockmean` and others, to combine close points into single entries.
 Also, **sphinterpolate** has a **-D** option to determine and exclude duplicates, but it is a very brute-force yet exact comparision that is very slow for large data sets.
+Detection of duplicates in the STRIPACK library will exit the module.

 See Also
 --------